Formal GAGA for good moduli spaces: Counterexamples to formal GAGA

 \section{Counterexamples to formal GAGA}

-Recall that for a relative group $G\to S$, a coherent sheaf on $BG=[S/G]$ is equivalent to a coherent sheaf on $S$ with a $G$-linearization (i.e.~a $G$-action).
+Recall that for a relative group scheme $G\to S$, a coherent sheaf on $BG=[S/G]$ is equivalent to a coherent sheaf on $S$ with a $G$-linearization (i.e.~a $G$-action).
 Pushforward along $\phi\colon BG\to S$ corresponds to taking the subsheaf of invariants; in particular, since $\O_{BG}$ corresponds to $\O_S$ with the trivial $G$-action, $\phi$ is Stein.
 Since the action of $G$ on $S$ is trivial, $\phi$ is universal for maps to algebraic spaces.\footnote{More generally, if $\alpha\colon G\times X\to X$ is an action of $G$ on an algebraic space $X$ and the two maps $\alpha, p_2\colon G\times X\to X$ have coequalizer $Y$ in the category of algebraic spaces, then $[X/G]\to Y$ is universal for maps to algebraic spaces.} The condition that the map be cohomologically affine is precisely the condition that $G$ is linearly reductive.
 Therefore $BG\to S$ is a good moduli space if and only if $G$ is linearly reductive.
+(We note that this holds even if $G$ is not affine; while in the usual definition of reductive of \cite{SGA3}, $G \to S$ is affine, we use the notion of \emph{linearly reductive} of \cite[Definition 12.1]{Alper:good}, which is a cohomological condition.)

 Formal GAGA fails without the good moduli space condition.
 In the following, we say that a morphism to an algebraic space $\X \to X$ is a \emph{no-good moduli space} if it is universal for maps to algebraic spaces but is not a good moduli space.